THE PRINT PROCESS

 TRANSPARENCIES AND NEGATIVES

 If you no longer have your original we can also work from transparencies.
-We’ll scan your image on a high-resolution drum scanner or dedicated slide scanner and the proofing process continues as above, except we’ll match to your transparency.
+We’ll scan your film to create a high resolution file and the proofing process continues as above, except we’ll match to your transparency.

-To prepare your art for scanning, we illuminate your work with lights from Northlight™.
+To prepare your art for scanning, we illuminate your work in a way that will result in the best possible print.

 Your image is transferred to our workstation where tone and color are matched to your original.